-As founder of Monument Records and publisher Combine Music, Fred Foster played a pivotal role in the careers of Roy Orbison, Dolly Parton, and Kris Kristofferson, among many other singular talents.
-Almost all of Orbison’s classic hits of the early 1960s were produced by Foster and released on Monument; Parton was signed to both Monument and Combine before joining Porter Wagoner; and Kris Kristofferson was writing for Combine when he penned some of his best-known songs, including “Me And Bobby McGee,” on which Foster shares writer’s credit.
+As founder of Monument Records and publishing company Combine Music, Fred Foster played a pivotal role in the careers of Roy Orbison, Dolly Parton, and Kris Kristofferson, among many other singular talents.
+Most of Orbison’s classic hits of the early 1960s were produced by Foster and released on Monument.
+At the outset of her career, Parton signed with both Monument and Combine.
+And Kristofferson wrote some of his best-known songs for Combine and recorded them for Monument, including “Me and Bobby McGee,” on which Foster shares writer’s credit.

-Other Combine hits include Roy Orbison’s 1962 pop smash “Dream Baby (How Long Must I Dream”), written by Cindy Walker; “Dueling Banjos,” penned by Arthur Smith and popularized in the film Deliverance (1972); “Polk Salad Annie,” a Top Ten 1968 pop hit written and recorded by Tony Joe White; and “Rainy Night In Georgia,” a #4 pop hit for soul singer Brook Benton in 1970.
+Other Combine hits include Orbison’s “Dream Baby (How Long Must I Dream”), written by Cindy Walker; “Dueling Banjos,” popularized in the film Deliverance (1972); “Polk Salad Annie,” a Top Ten 1968 pop hit written and recorded by Tony Joe White; and “Rainy Night in Georgia,” a #4 pop hit for soul singer Brook Benton in 1970.

-In 1963 Foster started Sound Stage 7, Nashville’s most prominent soul music–oriented label of the 1960s, and home to singer Joe Simon, of “The Chokin’ Kind” fame.
-Two years later Foster signed Parton, in whom he saw enormous pop-country crossover potential, to Monument.
+In 1963 Foster started Sound Stage 7, Nashville’s most prominent soul–oriented label of the 1960s, and the home to singer Joe Simon, of “The Chokin’ Kind” fame.